 Step 3: Customer sees a notification bar that the 10% discount has been applied to their checkout.
 They are then incentivized to spend $80 more to unlock 20% off.

 Note: This is only one example.
 You can choose whatever dollar amount you want your store visitors to hit, to unlock whatever percentage discount you set.

 There are three reasons why this works so well:

 It taps into buying psychology by encouraging your customers to buy more after they’ve already shown a strong buying signal (i.e. they’ve already added a product to their cart.)

 It shows to visitors across your whole website after they add an item to their cart (not just your product pages)

 It’s simple, so you don’t need to worry about creating hundreds of different product bundles for all your different products.
 Customers buy what they want, and then get incentivized to buy more.

-If you’d like to try Sumo’s new Increase Average Order Value Shortcut on your Shopify or WooCommerce store, click here to get a 14-day free trial.
+If you’d like to try Sumo’s new Increase Average Order Value Shortcut on your Shopify or WooCommerce store, click the button below to try it for free.